 Consult an experienced NJ divorce lawyer

 What happens in a family law proceeding now can impact your rights for decades to come.
 If you are facing a divorce in New Jersey, be prepared by consulting with an expert family law firm Bergen County has put its trust in for many decades.
 Kantrowitz, Goldhamer & Graifman has spent the past four decades helping families in NJ and NY navigate through the matrimonial law process.
 We understand what you are going through and can help you through with knowledgeable legal advice and compassionate personal attention.
-Call today to schedule a free consultation in one of our offices.

 Additional family law mediation and arbitration resources: